Jack Hammer (songwriter): Life and career

 In 1960, he recorded an LP, Rebellion - Jack Hammer Sings and Reads Songs and Poems of the Beat Generation, for the Warwick label.
 In the same year, when the lead vocalist of the Platters left for a solo career, Jack Hammer joined the group and performed, recorded, and wrote songs for them.
 The following year he moved to Paris, where he performed impersonations of Sammy Davis Jr. and Chuck Berry in cabaret, and then to Belgium.
 There, he recorded a series of twist songs, including "Kissin' Twist", which became a big hit in Belgium, Germany, France and Sweden.
 A good dancer, Hammer became known in Europe as "The Twistin' King", and released an LP under that title.
 In Britain, its title was changed to Hammer + Beat = Twist, released by Oriole Records.
 He then moved to Germany, and performed on US military bases.

 In the mid-1970s, he moved back to the US, and at one point was scheduled to play the part of Jimi Hendrix in a movie that was never made.
 Jack Hammer performed in the Broadway production of Bubbling Brown Sugar from February 1976 to December 1977.

 He later lived in Hollywood.
 He died on April 8, 2016, at home in Oakland, California.

-Hammer's son, Donald (Don) Etienne Wiggins, also musically inclined, followed in his father's footsteps as a musician, composer and writer.
-He wrote "Imaginary Love" for the American R&B group, Shalamar on their 1987 Circumstantial Evidence album, and appears in the music video playing the guitar, and co-wrote other titles while at SOLAR label.
-In 2021, Wiggins published a children's book Adornment.